-The Apprentice of Split Crow Lane is my detailed investigation of a dreadful crime that took place in 1866 in the North East of England.
+The Apprentice of Split Crow Lane is my detailed investigation of a dreadful crime that took place in 1866 in the North East of England, published by Quercus Books.

 From the disturbing post-mortem and inquest, through the efforts of the police to follow contemporary forensic procedure, to the revelation of the perpetrator and all that followed by way of legal process and lives ruined, this is a gripping piece of detective work.

-Drawing on newly uncovered primary sources, the book evokes a haunting, liminal place, where the land itself constantly shifted, thanks to heavy quarrying.
-Anyone with privileged knowledge of it gained a disturbing advantage over those who might lose their way.
+Drawing on newly uncovered primary sources, the book evokes a haunting, liminal place, where the land itself constantly shifted, thanks to being heavily worked.
+Someone with privileged knowledge of it gained a disturbing advantage over those who might lose their way.

 A serious work of literary true crime in the spirit of The Suspicions of Mr Whicher.